esper-io/console_docs/docs/provisioning-methods/kme.md

 ![device profile](./images/KME/12-deviceProfile.png)

 When you factory reset the device, you will go through the Android standard setup process on the device.
-If you connect to the internet during this setup process the Knox profile will be found and it will automatically start the onboarding process after a few license/onboarding prompts.
+If you connect to the internet during this setup process, the Knox Portal will find your device and automatically start the onboarding process after a few license/onboarding prompts.